 If we want to work out what might be happening to women in architecture, then counting them is a good start – and counting registered architects in Australia should be an easy matter.
 I have been monitoring the count in New Zealand for a number of years; it takes less than half an hour to check this.

 Australia is a larger country, so I expected the process here to be a bit trickier – but not nearly as tricky as it has turned out to be.
 The main issue is that Australia has more than one register.
-Architects are registered according to the Architects Act 1991, legislated in each state and territory.
+Architects are registered according to the Architects Act, legislated in each state and territory.
 Each state register is separately maintained and statistics for each state are held in different ways.
 In addition, to be the signing architect in a state, you must be registered there as well as in your home state.
-As a result many architects are registered in a number of different states, and this is particularly common for architects that practice close to a state border.
+As a result many architects are registered in more than one state, and this is particularly common for architects that practice close to a state border.

 Previous attempts to remedy this distortion of the figures involved extracting those architects not resident in a state from the count.
 We realised however, that a significant number of people are registered in one state (perhaps the state in which they first obtained a job) but are resident and working in another.
 These people are not registered in the state they currently work within, because they are not doing any of the legal sign-off of projects.
 So, this attempt to account for double-ups in registrations resulted in other inaccuracies.